cncf/velocity/README.md

 ...
 ```

-`hints.csv` CSV file with hints for repo --> project, it looks like this:
+`hints.csv` a csv file with hints for repo --> project mapping, it has this format:
 ```
 repo,project
 Microsoft/TypeScript,Microsoft TypeScript
 ...
 ```

-`urls.csv` CSV file with project --> url mapping
+`urls.csv` a csv file with project --> url mapping wiht the following format:
 ```
 project,url
 Angular,angular.io
 ...
 ```

-`defmaps.csv` CSV file with better names for projects generated as default groupping within org:
+`defmaps.csv` a csv file with proper names for projects generated as default groupping within org:
 ```
 name,project
 aspnet,ASP.net